codeceptjs/CodeceptJS/docs/helpers/Nightmare.md

 This helper should be configured in codecept.json or codecept.conf.js

 -   `url` - base url of website to be tested
--   `restart` (optional, default: true) - restart browser between tests.
+-   `restart`  - restart browser between tests.
--   `disableScreenshots` (optional, default: false)  - don't save screenshot on failure.
+-   `disableScreenshots`   - don't save screenshot on failure.
--   `uniqueScreenshotNames` (optional, default: false)  - option to prevent screenshot override if you have scenarios with the same name in different suites.
+-   `uniqueScreenshotNames`   - option to prevent screenshot override if you have scenarios with the same name in different suites.
--   `fullPageScreenshots` (optional, default: false) - make full page screenshots on failure.
+-   `fullPageScreenshots`  - make full page screenshots on failure.
--   `keepBrowserState` (optional, default: false)  - keep browser state between tests when `restart` set to false.
+-   `keepBrowserState`   - keep browser state between tests when `restart` set to false.
--   `keepCookies` (optional, default: false)  - keep cookies between tests when `restart` set to false.
+-   `keepCookies`   - keep cookies between tests when `restart` set to false.
 -   `waitForAction`: (optional) how long to wait after click, doubleClick or PressKey actions in ms. Default: 500.
 -   `waitForTimeout`: (optional) default wait\* timeout in ms. Default: 1000.
 -   `windowSize`: (optional) default window size.
 Set a dimension like `640x480`.